erickfis/NOAA-Storm-Database/readme.md

 Economy: the the most harmfull events
 -------------------------------------

-Here we determine what are events did more harm to economy, both int terms of property and crops damage.
+Here we determine what are events did more harm to economy, both in terms of property and crops damage.

 There are events that causes zero property damage but a lot of crop damage.
-The inverse is also true, so we did a separate analisys to property VS crop damaging events.
+The inverse is also true, so we did a separate analysis to property VS crop damaging events.

 ### Property losses